German politicians fret about refugees from Afghanistan | DW | 17.08.2021

 Before Chancellor Angela Merkel said anything about the dramatic events in Afghanistan, many of her colleagues were already turning their attention to what the Taliban's return to power there might mean on the ground here in Germany.

-"The mistakes regarding the Syrian civil war must not be made again," Armin Laschet, the chancellor candidate for the center-right CDU/CSU in next month's general elections, tweeted as the Taliban took Kabul on Sunday.
+"The mistakes regarding the Syrian civil war must not be made again," Armin Laschet, the chancellor candidate for the center-right CDU/CSU in September's general elections, tweeted as the Taliban took Kabul on Sunday.
 "2015 shall not be repeated."

-The leader of Merkel's Christian Democrats (CDU) was referring to the more than one million people who fled war-ravaged countries and found their way to European borders in 2015.
-Syrians were the largest contingent, and many of them settled in Germany after Merkel's famous "Wir schaffen das!" (we can do this) comment saw to borders remaining open.
+Laschet, the leader of Merkel's Christian Democrats (CDU), was referring to the more than 1 million people who fled war-ravaged countries and found their way to European borders in 2015.
+Syrians were the largest contingent, and many of them settled in Germany after Merkel's famous "Wir schaffen das!" (we can do this) comment saw borders remaining open.

-Despite the initial warm welcome in 2015, anti-migrant sentiment helped turn the far-right party, Alternative for Germany (AfD), into a political force nationwide.
-Following general elections in 2017, they became the largest opposition party in the Bundestag, the German parliament.
+Despite the initial warm welcome in 2015, anti-migrant sentiment helped turn the far-right party Alternative for Germany (AfD) into a political force nationwide.
+Following general elections in 2017, it became the largest opposition party in the Bundestag, the German parliament.

 Laschet's position, which he reiterated at a news conference on Monday, was echoed by some of his conservative party colleagues.
 The AfD's parliamentary leader, Alice Weidel, picked up the line, as well.